Single-Sample Prophet Inequalities via Greedy-Ordered Selection

 \subsection{Truthful Bipartite Matching}

 For the same model as above, with buyers on the left side of $\mathcal{G}$ arriving online and items on the right side available offline, we design an incentive-compatible version of our prophet inequality.
-The difficulty is that our $8$-approximation in \cref{thm:bipartite} relies on each buyer choosing the \emph{largest} incident edge that beats an item's price.
+The difficulty is that our $8$-approximation in \Cref{thm:bipartite} relies on each buyer choosing the \emph{largest} incident edge that beats an item's price.
 However, this item need not correspond to the item of highest \emph{utility} to the buyer.
 Indeed, the price for this item might be much closer to the buyer's value than for other items.
 In this case, a buyer might prefer to purchase an item which she values significantly less, in order to maximize her utility.
 For this reason, we cannot expect to show \emph{any} competitive guarantee for the utility of the returned solution.

 Clearly, a different approach is needed.
 We use a pricing-based algorithm that does not rely on restricting the buyer's choice of item (among those with feasible prices that are still available).
 Instead, we ensure a sufficient weight for the resulting matching solely via appropriate thresholds for each buyer and item: this can be seen as doing a worst-case analysis over all threshold-feasible edges instead of choosing a good subset of them, explaining the incurred loss in the approximation.
 This allows us to make another small change and, among all threshold-feasible items, always assign the \emph{utility-maximizing} one.
 In turn, the routine becomes truthful, and we have to mainly care about showing the approximation.
 Our strategy for setting the aforementioned thresholds can be interpreted as follows.
 Assume we take as a starting point not our prophet inequality for the bipartite case, but the one for general graphs with edge arrivals.
 Obviously, arrival orders for the bipartite one-sided model we consider here are highly restricted compared to general edge-arrival.
 However, assuming the graph is bipartite, each arriving edge consists of exactly one buyer $b$ and one item $i$.
-Then, \cref{AlgoOn} assigns prices $p_b$ and $p_i$, where $p_b$ corresponds to the aforementioned buyer's threshold we are planning to use.
+Then, \Cref{AlgoOn} assigns prices $p_b$ and $p_i$, where $p_b$ corresponds to the aforementioned buyer's threshold we are planning to use.